fredgibbs/fredgibbs.github.io/tutorials/qgis/linking-and-styling-data-with-qgis.md

 You should put this file, `co-est2018-alldata.csv` with your other files for this tutorial.

-To load this data into QGIS, open the Data Source Manager again and on the left select "Delimited Text".
+It's possible to load some CSV files into QGIS by dragging and dropping them onto a QGIS window, but it's better to follow a more explicit method.
+To load CSV data into QGIS, open the Data Source Manager again and on the left select "Delimited Text".
 Click the three dots in the upper right to select the CSV file you just downloaded.
 In the File Format section, make sure CSV is selected (it should be the default).
 Notice that the preview pane on the bottom tells us how QGIS is interpreting the data in the file.
 If your CSV file isn't properly formatted, or you've chosen options from this dialog that do not correspond to the CSV file, the preview will show you that something is wrong.

 Especially if you're someone who just likes to click "OK" without really paying attention, you'll notice the "Add" button is grayed out to save you from yourself.
 Here's why:

-This CSV file contains data related to geography (population of counties), but does not contain any strictly geographic data (our other files did).
+This CSV file contains data related to geography (population of counties), but does not contain any data to tell QGIS how to draw that geography (our other files did).
 In other words, the data is not specifically for mapping; it's just data.
 So we need to tell QGIS not to look for any specific geographic data.
 Expand the Geometry Definition menu and select "No Geometry".
 Now you can click "Add" and "Close" the Data Source Manager window.

 {% include figure.html src="/assets/images/qgis/create-text-layer-2.png" caption="Pay attention to the preview to avoid future headaches" %}